nizonrox/Hardstuck-bot/README.md

 2.1.1 - Syntax error fixes.<br />
 2.1.0 - Added coinflip & Join reserve.<br />
 2.0.0 - Code overhaul.<br />
-Pre 2 - Spaghet code, be happy it's not documented in this repo<br />
+Pre 2 - Spaghet code, be happy it's not documented in this repo.<br />

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.<br />
 Copyright © 2019 NizonRox